Table of Contents

 Dengue fever Symptoms

-According to the researchers, the dengue fever symptoms differ from younger children and those who have the disease for the first time.
+According to researchers, dengue fever symptoms differ in younger children between those were infected for the first time.

-Other than these, Dengue fever symptoms can be easily identified if the patient’s fever does not go away even after a few days.
+Other than these, symptoms of Dengue can be easily identified if the patient’s fever does not subside even after a few days.

-This Infectious Disease is mainly caused by the female Aedes mosquitoes.
+This infectious disease is mainly caused by the dengue virus.
+The female Aedes mosquitoes act as vectors for this disease.
 These mosquitoes carry the dengue virus and infect a healthy person with dengue fever.

 - Remove all sources of stagnant water.